 We set up surgical suites in wildlife pathology labs, community center gyms, and high school science classrooms.
 We drove around the communities and vaccinated sled dogs in -40 degrees.
 We visited the home of a trapper and watched him skin a pine marten.

 It was an amazing experience, and such an education in the importance of versatility and collaboration.
-I wish I could do it again!
+I wish I could do it again! - What is the best thing about working in the Veterinary environment?

 I love how every day presents a new set of challenges and opportunities to learn.
 The varieties of species, diseases, clients and situations means that I am never bored.

-Also, the collegiality that is fostered in the environment is second to none: we laugh and cry together and learn from one another every day.
+Also, the collegiality that is fostered in the environment is second to none: we laugh and cry together and learn from one another every day. - What is the most challenging thing about working in the Veterinary environment?

 Unquestionably I find the financial aspects of the job to be the most challenging.
 When clients experience financial hardship because their pet becomes ill, and they are faced with very difficult decisions, it wears on everyone.